Sergio García: European Tour

 In 1999, García turned professional.
 He shot the lowest amateur score in the 1999 Masters Tournament.
 His first title on the European Tour came in his sixth start as a professional, in July 1999 at the Irish Open.
 He first achieved worldwide prominence with a duel against Tiger Woods in the 1999 PGA Championship, where he eventually finished second, losing by one stroke.
-Late in the final round, García with his ball up against a tree trunk in the right rough on the 16th hole, and the green hidden from view, he swung hard with his eyes shut and hit a low curving fade that ran up onto the green.
+Late in the final round, García, with his ball up against a tree trunk in the right rough on the 16th hole, and the green hidden from view, swung hard with his eyes shut and hit a low curving fade that ran up onto the green.
 As the shot traveled, he sprinted madly into the fairway and then scissor-kick jumped to see the result.
 Shortly afterwards he became the youngest player ever to compete in the Ryder Cup.
 In 2002, during a practice round, García made an albatross (double eagle) on the par-5 second hole at the Masters, one of the few players to have ever done so.
 On the 575 yd hole at the Augusta National Golf Club, he holed a 253 yd 2-iron following a 325 yd drive.

 When García first turned professional, he had an unorthodox swing with a circular loop and long large lag, and this method drew comparisons to Ben Hogan, one of the best players of all time.
 But during the 2003 season, he worked towards making his swing more conventional, but has largely kept his original method.
 In his early years, he repeatedly gripped, released, and regripped his hands on the club handle before finally taking a shot.
 This "waggle" habit created a stir, especially at the 2002 U.S. Open when some spectators shouted out, "Hit the ball, Sergio!", and some people audibly counted the number of regrips into the twenties.
 Since then he has eliminated the habit.
 Responding to criticism of his swing, he said, "My swing works for me, so why should I change it?
 I prefer to have a natural swing and play well rather than a perfect swing and not be able to play good."